 More opportunities for female scientists

-With the help of a new initiative, the so-called Lise Meitner excellence programme, the Max Planck Society seeks to attract outstandingly qualified female junior scientists by offering them a long-term perspective.
+With the help of a new initiative, the so-called Lise Meitner excellence program, the Max Planck Society seeks to attract outstandingly qualified female junior scientists by offering them a long-term perspective.

-In addition to the opportunity of obtaining a W2 position, the female scientists are guaranteed a permanent TVöD position (E15).
-With this combined offer, the Max Planck Society seeks to encourage participants to take their careers a step further by providing them with transparent and clear career perspectives.
+Every researcher within the Lise-Meitner Excellence Program will be given the opportunity to participate in a tenure-track process, which, following a renewed, rigorous scientific evaluation, will guarantee her a permanent W2 position with funding for her Research Group.
+The Max Planck Society thus seeks to encourage participants to take their careers a step further by providing them with transparent and clear career perspectives.

 Over the next four years, up to 10 positions should be made available each year.
 Until 2022, the Max Planck Society will invest more than 30 million euros in order to create these positions for women scientists.

 The general career opportunities offered by the Max Planck Society to junior scientists are summarized in the brochure "Science career at Max Planck – Equality of opportunities and career development".
 The pdf-version (in German) can be found here.